estii20/dolce_vita_blog/README.md

 The fonts chosen reflects the rich and delicious nature of Italian cuisine whilst maintaining readability.

-- Garamond: Garamond is a timeless serif font that offers a sense of tradition.
+- Libre Bodoni: Libre Bodoni is a timeless serif font that offers a sense of tradition.
 - Pacifico: Pacifico is a fun and informal script font used for blog titles or special callouts.
 - EB Garamond: EB Garamond is a classic serif font which is elegant and sophisticated.
 - Sans-serif used as an alternative font.